dmtaylor/cmps181/readme.txt

 Project 2 Notes
 ---------------

-Dated 2015-5-4
+Dated 2015-5-11

-For project 2 we ran into lots of problems, so the code submitted might have some issues compiling and running.
+We closely followed Paolo's advised design for project 2.

 We omitted implementations of reorganize page, under advisement that they were optional.
 As such, this database is very disk-space inefficient.
-All other functions should be implemented, but many have been untested due to build and other issues.
+All other functions are implemented, but many are  untested due to the problem with scan.

-I would expect a revised version to be resubmitted.
-There are several sections of old code commented out, we decided to leave them in in case we needed them later;
-just ignore them.

 Joke(2): A SQL query goes into a bar, walks up to two tables and asks, "Can I join you?"